k0litha/ToNote-app/README.md

 # ToNote-app
-Android application to simply take notes and to do lists using Kotlin MVVM.
+Note-taking application built using MVVM architecture along with Repository pattern and Room database.
+It also include Markdown text, OCR, Text to Speech and home screen widget.